From The History of Philosophy: A Short Survey

 We regularly face decisions in life where we just have to say “I don’t know”.
 According to skeptics, we should say this about everything.

 An especially interesting aspect of Pyrrhonian skepticism, which we see at the close of the above definition, is that by suspending judgment and doubting everything we can attain tranquility and happiness.
 So, what is the connection between doubt and tranquility?
 If I claim to know that something is true, I immediately open the door for an opposing view, or a debate with someone on the issue, or simply create turmoil within my own mind as I reflect on the alternatives.
 We commonly find this when debating with others on politics and morality.
 I can instantly put an end to all the wrangling if I just suspend my judgment.
 I’ll be more tranquil, and thus happier.
+Sextus says that this connection between doubt and tranquility is a happy accident, and he gives this analogy.
+An artist was trying to paint foam coming out of a horse's mouth, but could not get the technique right.
+Out of frustration, the artist threw a painter's sponge at the work, it landed right on the horse's face and by sheer accident gave him exactly the foam effect that he was seeking.
+So too with tranquility: for intellectual reasons we exercise doubt, and a pleasant byproduct is that we achieve tranquility.
 Several of the above stories about Pyrrho’s life illustrate his efforts to achieve tranquility through doubt, such as his continuing to speak even after everyone has walked away, apparently remaining neutral on whether anyone was there for him to converse with.
 In this way, Pyrrhonian skepticism offered a vision of happiness and the good life that rivaled the Epicurean emphasis on pleasure and the Stoic emphasis on resigning oneself to fate.

 The Ten Methods